IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > Integrating gender implies a **proactive** attitude of looking at and analysing how situations affect women, girls, men and boys differently.
 It is also about making such differences **visible** throughout the monitoring cycle. *Emphasis in original*

+> National policies and strategies should identify appropriate indicators and benchmarks on the right to equal enjoyment by men and women of economic, social and cultural rights in order to **effectively monitor** the implementation by the State party of its obligations under the Covenant in this regard.
+Disaggregated statistics, provided within specific time frames, are necessary to measure the progressive realization of economic, social and cultural rights by men and women, where appropriate

 State's monitoring should ensure that polices designed to ensure equality between men and women do not have  "unintended adverse effects"